Scaling Kubernetes Workloads with KEDA and Karpenter

 What is KEDA?

 KEDA is the 'Kubernetes Event-Driven Autoscaler.
 Traditionally, in Kubernetes, you would manage deployment scaling with a Horizontal Pod Autoscaler (aka HPA).
-HPA's are somewhat limited in their scaling triggers.
+HPA is somewhat limited in their scaling triggers.
 The KEDA open source project was created to introduce a pluggable approach for scale triggers.
 This means that anyone can create a scaler and use that scaler in KEDA, and fortunately, the open source community has done just that.
 KEDA has more than 50 scalers enabled out of the box!
 This means that you can scale your workload based on info from MongoDB, RabbitMQ, MySQL, etc, etc.

 KEDA works by watching the external triggers, identified in the scaler configuration via the ScaledObject definition, and then by driving a Horizontal Pod Autoscaler attached to the target deployment.